-About twelve years ago, when I was trying to decide which direction to take my coaching practice, the message that kept coming to me was . . .
+Twelve years ago, when I was trying to decide which direction to take my coaching practice in, the message that kept coming to me was . . .
 “Keep it simple!”

 Over the years and through many trials, when I’d find myself plagued with doubt, I’d remember and set myself straight.

 About two weeks ago, I facilitated a retreat for nine women at my home.
-It was lovely and profound for all of us.
+It was lovely and profound.
 As I was preparing for the retreat, I decided to create small card bookmarks with words and phrases printed on them.
 The retreat participants picked randomly and used the messages they received for contemplation.
-It was great!
 Everyone seemed to receive the perfect message.

 At the end of the day and as I was cleaning up, I noticed there were two bookmarks left on a table.
 Since I hadn’t picked a message for me, I took them and placed them on my altar, in the kitchen.